PrachiS2024/CNN_Melanoma_detection/README.md

 ## Acknowledgements
 Give credit here.
-- This project was an assignment by IIIT-B_Upgrad for the Executive Post-graduate Programme Course
+- This project was an assignment by IIIT-B_Upgrad as part of the Executive Post-graduate Programme Course

 ## Contact